Measure Implementation

 Special requirements

-The authority that assigns the performance of expert evaluation may require the accused or the witness to provide samples for comparative survey when it is not possible such samples to be received by other means.
-The same persons are obliged to provide the required samples for comparative survey and if they refuse to do so, the samples shall be taken by compulsory measures after permission of the respective first instance court.
-When the samples for comparative survey are related to taking of blood samples or with other similar invasive interventions, the taking of the samples shall be performed by a person with medical qualification under surveillance of a medical doctor in conformity to the rules of medical practice and without risk for the health of the person.
-The appearance of an expert before foreign judicial authorities is admissible only if a guarantee is received that the expert regardless of his/her citizenship shall not be subjected to penal liability for crimes committed until his subpoenaing.
+As a special requirement for the measure should be stressed that it is strongly recommended undertaking complex prior arrangements with regards to payment of the experts' remuneration - i.e. applicable documents, specific payment documents/invoices, clarification of payer/beneficiary, way/terms/deadlines of payment etc. The authority that assigns the performance of expert evaluation may require the accused or the witness to provide samples for comparative survey when it is not possible such samples to be received by other means.
+The same persons are obliged to provide the required samples for comparative survey and if they refuse to do so, the samples can be taken by compulsory measures after permission of the respective first instance court.
+When the samples for comparative survey are related to taking of blood samples or with other similar invasive interventions, the taking of the samples must be performed by a person with medical qualification under surveillance of a medical doctor in conformity to the rules of medical practice and without risk for the health of the person.
+The appearance of an expert before foreign judicial authorities is admissible only if a guarantee is received that the expert regardless of his/her citizenship shall not be subjected to penal liability for crimes committed until the day of the service of the relevant subpoena.
 If the expert refuses to appear he/she may not be subject to compulsory measures.
 Judicial authority of another state may interrogate an expert who remains on the territory of Bulgaria by means of video conference or telephone conference.
 The assignment of additional expert evaluation may be requested if the presented expert opinion is not complete and clear enough or a second expert evaluation – if the expert opinion is not motivated and gives raise to doubts in its correctness.
 The measure may be performed according to the procedure of the requesting state when it explicitly required so.
-In these cases the request shall be accompanied by respective extracts of the relative legislation, the application of which is requested.
+In these cases the request must be accompanied by respective extracts of the relative legislation, the application of which is requested.
 Bulgaria may allow officials and interested persons from the requesting state to be present at performance of the measure if an explicit request in this regard is made.
-The practice shows that a request for legal assistance sent by mistake shall be directed to the respective authority, competent to accept and fulfill it.
 In respect of cooperation with States outside the EU, the European Convention on Mutual Assistance in Criminal Matters of 1959 and the Second Additional Protocol to the European Convention on Mutual Assistance in Criminal Matters of 20 April 1959 are applicable.

 NEXT MEASURE